-Recent years have seen a remarkable proliferation of consumer and wireless electronic products, particularly mobile devices.
-The growth of the Internet and cloud computing has provided people with new ways to create, store and share information.
-At the same time, the increasing use of electronics in cars, buildings, appliances and other consumer products is creating a connected landscape of "smart" devices.
+In this era of Smart Everything, we have seen a remarkable proliferation of consumer and wireless electronic products, particularly mobile devices.
+The growth of the Internet and cloud computing has provided people with new ways to create, store, and share information.
+At the same time, the increasing use of electronics in cars, buildings, appliances, and other consumer products is creating a connected landscape of smart devices.
 Numerous software applications (apps) have been developed to expand the potential of these connected devices.
 The increasing impact of artificial intelligence and machine learning is driving an increase in the activity of new and existing chip and system design companies around the world.

 These developments have been fueled by innovation in the semiconductor and software industries.
-It is common for a single chip to combine many components (processor, communications, memory, custom logic, input/output) and embedded software into a single system-on-chip (SoC), necessitating highly complex chip designs.
+It is now common for a single chip to combine many components (processor, communications, memory, custom logic, input/output) and embedded software into a single system-on-chip (SoC), necessitating highly complex chip designs.
 The most complex chips today contain more than a billion transistors.
 Transistors are the basic building blocks for ICs, each of which may have features that are less than 1/1,000th the diameter of a human hair.
 At such small dimensions, the wavelength of light itself can become an obstacle to production, proving too big to create such dense features and requiring creative and complicated new approaches from designers.
 Designers have turned to new manufacturing techniques to solve these problems, such as multiple-patterning lithography and FinFET transistors, which in turn have introduced new challenges to design and production.

 The popularity of mobile devices and other electronic products has increased demand for chips and systems with greater functionality and performance, reduced size, and lower power consumption.
-Our customers are the designers of those products and are facing intense pressure to deliver innovative products in shorter timeframes and at lower prices.
-In other words, innovation in chip and system design often hinges on providing products

-"better," "sooner," and "cheaper" than competitors.
+Our customers, who design those products, are facing intense pressure to deliver innovative offerings in shorter timeframes and at lower prices.
+In other words, innovation in chip and system design often hinges on providing products "better," "sooner," and "cheaper" than competitors.
 The designs of these chips and systems are extremely complex and necessitate state-of-the-art design solutions.
+Over the past several years, market verticals including AI, 5G, automotive and cloud computing infrastructure have contributed to ongoing demand for our products and services.